HomeEcuadorChoneros

 Since 2011, the Choneros have evolved into one of the country’s fiercest prison gangs, with a permanent presence in penitentiaries across Ecuador, as well as operations in multiple cities, where the Choneros engage in micro-trafficking, contract killings, extortion and contraband.
 Ecuador’s attempts to curb gang violence in prisons accelerated the expansion of the Choneros, leading to the establishment of loyal, derivative gangs, which has enhanced their influence.

-Over the next two years, the Choneros have steadily lost power to an alliance led by the Lobos, another Ecuadorean gang.
-The Lobos have united most of the Choneros' enemies, including the Tiguerones and Chone Killers, taking over drug trafficking routes once owned by the larger gang.
+Over the next two years, the Choneros steadily lost power to an alliance led by the Lobos, another Ecuadorean gang.
+The Lobos have united most of the Choneros‘ enemies, including the Tiguerones and Chone Killers, taking over drug trafficking routes once owned by the larger gang.

 History